AntarEspadas/minecraft-movie-player/README.md

 - `-n` or `--datapack-name`: the name that will be assigned to the generated datapack, it must contain only legal characters, as explained in the [wiki](https://minecraft.gamepedia.com/Tutorials/Creating_a_data_pack#Legal_characters), and in this case, be no longer than 13 characters.
 It must also remain consistent across the different generated files.
 - `-p` or `--name-prefix`: the name that is prefixed to every sound file.
 For instance, if we had files such as `bar_0.ogg`, `bar_1.ogg`, etc. and their subfolder within the resource pack was `foo`, the prefix that should be given is `foo.bar_`.
 - `-d` or `--sound-duration`: the duration of the audio chunks.
 If this number differs from the actual duration, the audio will act up.
 - `-m` or `--max-commands`: the maximum amount of `execute` commands allowed for every file.
-Not as important as with the frames since much fewer files are expected
+Not as important as with the frames since much fewer files are expected.

 **The `functions playback-control` subcommand**